New Smyrna Beach guide logo

 New Smyrna Beach: A Haven for Water Sports

 Nestled between the Atlantic Ocean to the east, the Intracoastal Waterway to the west, and Mosquito Lagoon in between, New Smyrna Beach boasts an ideal setting for a variety of water sports.
-Renowned for its exceptional surfing conditions, the stretch of ocean off the coast of New Smyrna Beach is hailed as one of Florida's premier surfing destinations.
-Rock ledges located 4-5 miles offshore not only generate excellent wave breaks but also provide a natural barrier against hazardous undertows.
-Whether you're a novice seeking to learn in safe waters or an experienced surfer eager to tackle the waves, New Smyrna Beach offers something for everyone.
-Each summer, the American Professional Surfing Association hosts one of its flagship competitions here, attracting surfers from across the globe.
+Renowned for its consistent surfing conditions, the stretch of ocean off the coast of New Smyrna Beach is hailed as one of Florida's premier surfing destinations.
+Rock ledges located 4-5 miles offshore not only help shape excellent wave breaks but also provide a natural barrier against hazardous undertows.
+Whether you're a novice seeking to learn in approachable conditions or an experienced surfer eager to tackle the waves, New Smyrna Beach offers something for everyone.
+New Smyrna Beach Inlet regularly hosts surf contests and local surf events, including events like the Mike Martin Pro/Am and NSSA regional competitions.
 In New Smyrna Beach, surfing isn't just an activity; it's a way of life.

 Surf Zones